Creating and Running Symfony Projects

 1

-This indicates your Symfony project is running successfully via ServBay's web server.
-ServBay automatically sets up HTTPS, so be sure to use https://
+This confirms your Symfony project is running successfully with ServBay’s web server.
+Remember, ServBay auto-configures HTTPS, so always use https://

 Database and Cache Examples

-Symfony commonly uses Doctrine ORM for relational databases and the Symfony Cache component for caching and NoSQL databases.
-ServBay offers various database services and corresponding PHP extensions, making it easy to use these in your Symfony project.
+Symfony typically uses Doctrine ORM for relational databases and the Symfony Cache component for caching and NoSQL databases.
+ServBay offers a variety of database services and related PHP extensions, making it simple to use them within your Symfony project.

-ServBay supports both MySQL and PostgreSQL.
-Here’s how to configure and use them in Symfony.
+ServBay supports MySQL and PostgreSQL.
+Here’s how to configure and use these databases with Symfony.

 .env

-depending on your database of choice.- For MySQL: ServBay's default MySQL user is
+line according to the database you’re using.- For MySQL: ServBay’s default MySQL user is

 root